+According to the Courts Service annual report, there were 287 new defamation cases in the High Court and Circuit Court in 2017, compared with 206 in 2016.
 Defamation is one of the most serious dangers facing journalists and publishers today.
 Eighty per cent of all defamation actions are brought against the media – and a libel action can bankrupt a small newspaper, radio station or social media site.
-Indeed, in December 2015, Attorney General Máire Whelan called for a reform of defamation law to protect court reporters who made innocent errors.
+Indeed, former Attorney General Máire Whelan called for a reform of defamation law to protect court reporters who made innocent errors.

-Speaking on the reirement of the president of the High Court, Mr Justice Kearns, she said: “To avoid a chilling impact on the level and quality of court reporting that the people of this country expect and enjoy, we should at least debate and consider enshrining in our laws a provision that no report of court proceedings should be actionable in defamation in the absence of proof of malice, and further that, to institute such proceedings, the proposed plaintiff should first have to seek leave of the court and demonstrate on affidavit the mala fides alleged.”
+Speaking on the retirement of the former president of the High Court, Nicholas Kearns, she said: “To avoid a chilling impact on the level and quality of court reporting that the people of this country expect and enjoy, we should at least debate and consider enshrining in our laws a provision that no report of court proceedings should be actionable in defamation in the absence of proof of malice, and further, that to institute such proceedings, the proposed plaintiff should first have to seek leave of the court and demonstrate on affidavit the mala fides alleged.”

 Balance of rights

 Journalists and bloggers may feel that they should have the right to say whatever they like.
 After all, Article 40.6.1.i of the Irish Constitution says that the State guarantees the right of citizens to express freely their convictions and opinions.
 But the right of freedom of expression in Ireland is not absolute.
 The Article goes on to say that, because of the importance of educating public opinion, the State will try to ensure that the organs of public opinion such as the radio and the press (it doesn’t mention television or the internet) keep their right to liberty of expression, but they shall not be used to undermine public order, morality or the authority of the State.